wp-plugins/custom-fields/readme.txt

 2. The edit post page with fields created by custom fields

 == Changelog ==
+* Version 3.0.2
+	* Fix JS compatible with new Sortable JQuery UI
 * Version 3.0.1 :
 	* New Style of Admin page fields and in Post edit page
 	* Fix multiple Bug (already Stable)